telerik/report-server-docs/implementer-guide/setup/migration-tool.md

 ### MSSQL Storage Connection Parameters

-Similar to the **redis** option, when **mssql** type is used, the value of the connection parameter is passed as a connection string to the MSSQL client.
+Similar to the **redis** option, when **mssqlServer** type is used, the value of the connection parameter is passed as a connection string to the MSSQL client.
 Make sure the MSSQL server is active and accepts connections before commencing a migration.
 Examples for constructing the connection string can be found [here](https://www.connectionstrings.com/sql-server/).
 Note that if you do not specify a table name the data will be stored using the *master* schema.

 ### Graphical User Interface